Jipperism/react-swipy/README.md

 #### direction
 `String`

-Swipe direction restricted to ('left' or 'right'); defaults to 'both'
+Swipe direction restricted to ('left', 'right' or 'none'); defaults to 'both'

 #### onBeforeSwipe
 `Function`